CODA-Team/AnalogGym/RGNN_RL/readme.md

 These scripts provide detailed examples of how the simulations are run, including the optimization process for each circuit.

+### Extraction of Device Parameters for `OP` Analysis

+To automate the extraction of all relevant device parameters during the `OP` analysis, we provide a script called `dev_params.py`.

+Running this script will generate a file named `AMP_NMCF_dev_params.spice`.

+Once the `OP` analysis is completed, all device parameters will be saved in a file called `AMP_NMCF_op`.

 ## File Descriptions

 Here is a breakdown of key files and directories: